What We Do: A Case Study

-Once we identify a problem that ignites a significant number of people within Parliament, it gets nominated as an "Act of Parliament."
-After Acts are debated, tested, and iterated, members from all three houses of Parliament vote on which initiatives or ventures Parliament should pursue in greater depth.
-One such Act underway as an initiative within Parliament focuses on how to make the workplace more inclusive and diverse.
-At the individual level, Matt Breitfelder, Chief Talent Officer of BlackRock, and a Member of Parliament, conducted approximately 30 focused discussions with innovators and authors within the Parliament ecosystem, including at one of our 2016 “PowerShift” gatherings.
+Once we identify a problem that ignites a significant number of people within Parliament, it becomes a little bet.
+Little bets are of-the-moment problem areas with the potential to change the way we work and live, for the better.
+Once we've identified the opportunity to shift power within the little bet, we assemble the top influencers, thought leaders and executives to form a posse that will turn the little bet opportunity into action.
+One such posse underway within Parliament focuses on how to make the workplace more inclusive and diverse.
+At the individual level, Matt Breitfelder, Chief Talent Officer of BlackRock, and a Member of Parliament, conducted approximately 30 focused discussions with innovators and authors within the Parliament ecosystem, including at one of our 2016 PowerShift gatherings.

 Armed with insight and inspiration from those early adopters, Breitfelder and BlackRock had a host of new partners, collaborators, and conspirators working on similar problems.
 Returning to BlackRock, Breitfelder worked with senior leaders including CEO Larry Fink, and established creating a more inclusive and diverse workforce as a top priority within BlackRock.

 As Breitfelder relates, he has at most 10% of his time to invent new approaches to solving problems such as creating a more inclusive workplace.
 Parliament became the platform and sandbox he could plug into to try a handful of small bets in a safe and trusted environment.